konsumer/friendstar/NOTES.md

 ## Angel

+- Missing kid
+- 3 friends to open door
+- kid should be in house to indicate quest is completed
+- BUG: her door doesn't open at same time as James (it should)

 ## Danny

 - Lives in Forest Village.
 - 5 friends to friend her.
-- 3 friends to open door
+- Computer should show as indicator that you are friends, use it to save

 ## Mason